LangStream/documentation/configuration-resources/messaging/kafka.md

 ### Using Apache Kafka in "docker run"

-When you are running you application in [Docker](../../installation/docker.md) mode, you can use the default Kafka instance provided by the LangStream docker image and you don't need to provide any configuration.
+When you are running you application in [Docker](../../installation/docker.md) mode, you can use the default Kafka instance provided by the LangStream docker image, and you don't need to provide any configuration.